 So what makes soccer training the ‘right’ training?
-Well, a few years ago my wife brought me an article from one of the magazines she reads, North Texas Child.
-She said, “You’ve got to read and blog about this article; it states everything you’re always ranting about.
+A few years ago my wife brought me an article from a local magazine.
+She said, “You should read and blog about this article; it states everything you’re always talking about.
 Things like when a player tells you they’ve been injured.
 Recommendations on who to see professionally about concerns over their [sprains, strains, or rehabilitation].”
 To me the right training is teaching technique to the right age group.
 There’s too much time wasted at practice when there are kids standing in lines.
 Also kids are not being taught what parts of the foot and ball to connect.

 While I disagree about some things in the article, there are some things I do agree with.
 The pressures and expectations and competition put on our children is too much at such an early age.

 Yes, North Texas is one of the top competitive areas for sports in general and especially for soccer.
 This is great for my business, but as a parent myself my first concern is for the kids.

 Working on the right training in positive setting

 What makes training the ‘right’ soccer training?
 Sad truth is most youth soccer players are not learning the correct things.

 There are lots of good coaches, but there are probably more bad ones.
 A good coach is someone who makes the players feel excited to come back the next week.
 One who teaches character traits, how to be a good teammate and think positive during hard times.

 Yes, teaching the right training in terms of skills for the right age and level.
 Also helping the kids feel good about themselves.

 There are skilled players who can’t handle the pressure.
 Tricks and moves around cones might look good, but kids need to be used to pressure.

 1v1, 2v1, 2v2, 3v2 situations are good ways to get used to pressure.
 Soccer players need to know how to think, react and adjust.